alco/ExReminder/README.md

 ## The Event Module ##

 We'll start with the `Event` module.
-When a client asks the server to create an event, the server spawns a new Event process and then the event process waits for the specified amount of time before it calls back to the server which then forwards the event's name back to the client.
+In our application, when a client asks the server to create an event, the server spawns a new Event process which then waits for the specified amount of time before it calls back to the server which then forwards the event's name back to the client.

 ```elixir
 defmodule Event do